I often heard Tasmania being described as the love child of Australia and New Zealand.

-If you don’t cope with travelling on ferries very well and get sea sick, the second, faster and most popular way is to fly in to Hobart – Tassie’s little capital.
+If you don’t cope with traveling on ferries very well and get seasick, the second, faster, and most popular way is to fly into Hobart – Tassie’s little capital.
 Companies like Virgin Australia and Jetstar are leaders when it comes down to flight connections between Australia’s Mainland and Tasmania.

-The best way to explore the little island is by self driving.
+The best way to explore the little island is by self-driving.
 If you brought a car with you, you’re all set to go.
-If you need to rent one, check out rental cars for best deals on compact cars.
+If you need to rent one, check out Discover Cars.
+It’s my go-to website for the best deals on compact cars.

 Parks & Wildlife Entry Pass

-10 day road trip itinerary around Tasmania, Australia
+10-day road trip itinerary around Tasmania: day-by-day breakdown

-*If you came to Tasmania on a ferry you will start in Devonport.
-In this case you can start your exploration in Cradle Mountain NP and follow the loop from there.
+*TIP: If you came to Tasmania on a ferry you will start in Devonport.
+In this case, you can start your exploration in Cradle Mountain NP and follow the loop from there.

 Things to do in Hobart, Tasmania

-Drive up Mount Wellington for Sunrise and walk the Rivulet Track
+Go up Mount Wellington and walk the Rivulet Track

-Mount Wellington is about a half an hour drive (20km) to the west of the city.
-It’s so well sign posted you can't miss it.
+Mount Wellington is about a half an hour’s drive (20km) to the west of the city.
 At 1,269m above Hobart, which is at sea level, it’s pretty inconspicuous and it’ll probably be the first thing you notice when flying or driving into Hobart.
-It's quiet common to have an inversion day when on the top.
-With clouds rolling just below the peak, Mount Wellington is a perfect introduction to Tasmania's landscape.

 Best places to stay in Hobart

-If you are solo traveller, it will be a great place to kick off your road trip and meet fellow backpackers.
+If you are a solo traveler, it will be a great place to kick off your road trip and meet fellow backpackers.

 Things to do in Tasman National Park

 Once you’re on the peninsula there are several hikes in the area that are popular.
-These are my favourite two:
+These are my favorite two:

-A beautiful hike in the south west of the peninsula.
-The 14km 5 hour return walk gives you a chance to see Ship Sterns Bluff from the first lookout.
-There’s an awesome campsite at the trail head which has a wood fired sauna!
-If you are travelling in a camper this is where you should stay overnight!
+A beautiful hike in the southwest of the peninsula.
+The 14km 5-hour return walk gives you a chance to see Ship Sterns Bluff from the first lookout.

-Port Arthur’s historic site is was basically an old prison from the mid 1800’s where all the murderers and rapists from England were sent to.
+Port Arthur’s historic site was basically an old prison from the mid-1800s where all the murderers and rapists from England were sent to.
 It’s a creepy place where a lot of people were tortured and lost their lives.
 If you are not easily scared consider joining the night tour around the prison.